CLC's Trendspotting Symposia:

 Trendspotting VI: MakerSpaces for Everyone took place on October 1, 2013 at Westport Library.
 The program was designed to help library staff learn about the possibilities for customizing and adapting the MakerSpace concept to fit their community, thinking beyond 3D printers and dedicated spaces to the wider possibilities of "making" in libraries of all sizes and budgets.
-Learn more on the archived event page.

 This program also launched a series of Trendspotting "Labs" - hands-on workshops for a small group of attendees to experience "Maker" tools up close and develop practical plans for using them in their libraries.